 Ad Pixels & Analytics integrations

-You can connect multiple GA Properties, Facebook Pixels to the same AnyTrack property.
-However, every single pixel and analytics will get hit with conversion events, and will load no matter on which website / language it is.
+You can connect multiple GA Properties, and Facebook Pixels, to the same AnyTrack property.
+However, every single pixel and analytics will get hit with conversion events and will load no matter which website/language it is.

 Scenario #1: Multi Stack

-This is where you have multiple domains (.fr, .it, .de) and you want to keep things separated between all your languages, so you can have different agencies running ads for you in their own respective country.
+This is where you have multiple domains (.fr, .it, .de), and you want to keep things separated between all your languages, so you can have different agencies running ads for you in their respective countries.